abtzpro/GPT-Trainer-v2/README.md

 ## Developed By

-This script was developed by Adam Rivers and Hello Security LLC with the support of OpenAI (I am still waiting on a job offer :( sniffle).
+This script was developed by Adam Rivers and Hello Security LLC.
+(OpenAI I am still waiting on a job offer :( sniffle).